ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 Applications written in any language will thus be enabled to connect to native control system engines from *anywhere*.
 Find out more <a href="html/quapps/html/quapps.html">here</a>.

+### Qt6 ready version 2.0
+Library version 2.0 has introduced support for *Qt 6*, added initial support for *cmake*, and has become part of a *cumbia-world* super project gathering together the main library alongside satellite libraries and plugins.
+Check out <a href="https://gitlab.elettra.eu/cs/lib/cumbia-world">cumbia-world</a>
+from gitlab.

+Read more about cumbia version 2 <a href="">here</a>.

 ### Write your own activities
 Concentrate on the task you want to run in the background and use *cumbia* base library to write custom *activities* that will be executed on a separate